brave-intl/challenge-bypass-ristretto/README.md

 * `base64` exposes methods for base64 encoding / decoding of the various structures.
 * `serde` implements the [serde](https://serde.rs) `Serialize` / `Deserialize` traits.

-`merlin` is an experimental feature that uses [merlin](https://github.com/dalek-cryptography/merlin) to implement the DLEQ proofs.
-This diverges from the original protocol specified in the privacy pass paper.
-It is not yet stable / intended for use and is implemented in [`src/dleq_merlin.rs`].

 # Development

 Install rust.